-Video transcription accuracy has improved dramatically since 2020, when AI-powered tools first crossed the 90% accuracy threshold.
-In 2026, the best transcription models achieve 99%+ accuracy on clear, single-speaker English audio—matching human transcriptionists for the first time.
+Video transcription accuracy has come a long way since 2020, when AI first cleared the 90% bar.
+In 2026, the best models hit 99%+ accuracy on clear, single-speaker English audio.
+They match human transcriptionists for the first time.

-But these numbers tell only part of the story.
-Real-world accuracy depends heavily on audio conditions, speaker accents, background noise, technical jargon, and content type.
-A tool that achieves 99% accuracy on a scripted podcast may drop to 85% accuracy on a noisy conference recording with multiple speakers.
+The numbers don't tell the whole story though.
+Real-world accuracy depends on audio conditions, speaker accents, background noise, jargon, and content type.
+A tool that nails 99% on a scripted podcast can drop to 85% on a noisy conference recording with crosstalk.

-This guide breaks down the latest transcription accuracy benchmarks for 2026, compares the top AI models, and explains what accuracy really means for your workflow.
+This guide breaks down the latest 2026 accuracy benchmarks, compares the top AI models, and explains what those accuracy numbers actually mean for your work.

 What Does "Transcription Accuracy" Actually Mean?

-Transcription accuracy is measured using Word Error Rate (WER), which calculates the percentage of words transcribed incorrectly.
-The formula is:
+Accuracy is measured with Word Error Rate (WER), the percentage of words transcribed incorrectly.
+The formula:

 WER = (Substitutions + Deletions + Insertions) / Total Words